 Reinforced Core Competencies

-With the distractions of handling certain tasks taken off, you can strengthen your core competencies by channelling your energy and resources appropriately to your major business areas.
+With the distractions of handling certain tasks taken off, you can strengthen your core competencies by channeling your energy and resources appropriately to your major business areas.

 Faster Time to Market